Chen Tain-jy

-Chen Tain-jy (陳添枝 (Chén Tiānzhī)) is a Taiwanese politician.
-He was the Minister of National Development Council in 2016–2017.
+Chen Tain-jy (陳添枝 (Chén Tiānzhī)) is a Taiwanese economist.
+He was the Minister of National Development Council from 2016 to 2017.

-Academic career
+Education

-Chen obtained his bachelor's degree in electrical engineering from National Taiwan University in 1975 and doctoral degree in economics from Pennsylvania State University in the United States in 1983.
+Chen graduated from National Taiwan University with a bachelor's degree in electrical engineering, then completed doctoral studies in the United States, where he earned his Ph.D. in economics from Pennsylvania State University in 1983 under economics professor Eric Bond.
+His doctoral dissertation was titled, "Foreign investment, duty-free zones, and national welfare".
 He then returned to Taiwan to teach at NTU.

 Political career

 He led the Council for Economic Planning and Development from 2008 to 2009, during the Ma Ying-jeou administration, and returned to government work in 2016 to serve as minister of the National Development Council.